Medical Assistance PA

-The following are some of the great benefits for having MA but are not limited to these services since it varies with each individual child:
+The following are some of the great benefits for having medical assistance but are not limited to these services since it varies with each individual child:

 - Covers complete medical care for the disabled child (for example, will cover co-pays from your primary insurance if your child has that)

 - covers respite care for the family where approved